Yamato no Fuhito clan: History

 They descended from Prince Junda who died in 513 in Japan.
 Prince Junda was supposedly a son of Mureyong, the 25th king of the Korean Kingdom of Paekche.
 His brother Seong became the 26th king of Paekche and his nephew Prince Imseong also settled in Japan.

 The clan is best known for being the parent house of Takano no Niigasa, concubine of Emperor Kōnin and mother to Emperor Kanmu.
 Because of Takano no Niigasa, it became the second instance where Korean heritage was introduced into the Japanese imperial line (first being Amenohiboko).

 Clan individuals claim of Korean descent, specifically of Paekche, and are believed to be related to other Paekche-originating clans such as the Kudara no Konikishi clan.
 In fact, Emperor Kanmu, who heavily identified himself to be of Korean, passed reform acts to incorporate more Korea-originating clans into the imperial family by stating that they were "relatives by marriage".

-However, due to the fact that the Nihon Shoki contain elements of myth and legends, some researchers question the legitimacy of this clan's lineage as there is a gap of more than 200 years from Prince Junda to Takano no Niigasa (高野新笠, ?–790), and because Prince Junda is not mentioned in Korean historical documents.
+However, due to the fact that the Nihon Shoki contains folkloric elements, some researchers question the legitimacy of this clan's lineage as there is a gap of more than 200 years from Prince Junda to Takano no Niigasa (高野新笠, ?–790), and because Prince Junda is not mentioned in Korean historical documents.
 However, similar claims have been made within Shoku Nihongi in regards to the Yamato no Fuhito clan, therefore, it can be safely assumed that the ancestry (or at least the legend behind it) can be deemed plausible.